vominhvo/htid-robotframework-poc/README.md

         pip3 install pycodestyle

-You can set editor ([e.g. vscode](https://code.visualstudio.com/docs/python/linting)) to use this linter or run it from command line:

-        pycodestyle some_file.py

 If there is some linter warning/error that should be ignored use block comment before error/warning line, e.g.:

         # ignored import error